ojoaosoares/Prime-Counting/README.md

 ## Applications and Limitations

 This modified sieve is particularly useful for studying the distribution of primes within specific arithmetic forms and testing related number theory hypotheses.
 Unlike the classical sieve, it does not requires $O(n)$ space.
-However, its complexity keeps $O(n \log \log n)$, that can be very slow for very large $n$.
+However, its complexity keeps $O(n \log \log n)$, what can be very slow for very large $n$.

 ## References